 Weekly Family Meetings: My Experience

-It’s been a couple months since we’ve started holding family meetings, and some have gone better than others.
+It’s been a couple of months since we’ve started holding family meetings, and some have gone better than others.

 I had to mirror the type of sharing I wanted them to reflect.
 In addition to sharing myself, I asked specific questions like: “What makes you happy?
 What are things you wish you could say without getting in trouble?
 And how can mommy be a better mommy to you right now?”